Next: 3.2.2 The Corrected Asymmetry

 (12) |

-where and are the initial phases of the muon spin
+are the initial phases of the muon spin

 polarization vector in counters L and R, respectively.